MOHANRAJ2216/MOHANRAJ2216/README.md

 - [mohanrajk360@gmail.com](mailto:mohanraj360@gmail.com)
 - 💬 Connect with me on [LinkedIn](www.linkedin.com/in/mohanraj-k-41a90a316)
 - ⚡ Fun fact:
-> "Economics and Data go hand in hand — one explains why, the other shows how."
+> Economics and Data go hand in hand — one explains why, the other shows how.
--->